BaseModelAI/cleora/README.md

 * **quality of results outperforming or competitive** with other embedding frameworks like [PyTorch-BigGraph](https://ai.facebook.com/blog/open-sourcing-pytorch-biggraph-for-faster-embeddings-of-extremely-large-graphs/), GOSH, DeepWalk, LINE
 * can embed extremely large graphs & hypergraphs on a single machine

+**Cleora Enterprise** is now available for selected customers.
+Key improvements in addition to this open-source version:
+* performance optimizations: 10x faster embedding times
+* latest research: significantly improved embedding quality
+* new feature: item attributes support
+* new feature: multimodal fusion of multiple graphs, text and image embeddings
+* new feature: compressed embeddings in various formats (spherical, hyperbolic, sparse)

+For details contact us at cleora@synerise.com

 Embedding times - example:

 <table>